jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 (2) Subsection (1) applies even if the subject matter of the Ministerial directive letter relates to a power that has been delegated to the regulator.
 (3) A Ministerial directive letter may direct the regulator about the following things:
   (a) the Government's general policy approach to overseas investment in sensitive New Zealand assets, including the relative importance of different criteria or factors in relation to particular assets:
+  (aa) the risks or factors that suggest that a national interest assessment is required under section 19A(2):
+  (ab) the Government’s preferred approach to undertaking a national interest assessment:
+  (ac) the risks or factors that suggest that an application should be referred under section 19B(3):
+  (ad) requirements and conditions for applications relating to transactions where the relevant land is used for forestry activities:
   (b) the asset types, value thresholds, and area thresholds over which the regulator has power to make decisions:
   (ba) conditions of consents or direction orders, including conditions that this Act requires be imposed:
   (c) the level of monitoring required in relation to conditions of consent: